Skip to main content

 What has been done to protect residents with contaminated private wells?

-In the summer and fall of 1990, the United States Environmental Protection Agency (USEPA) connected over 280 southeast Rockford homes to the Rockford public water supply system, because levels of industrial solvents in the private wells of these homes posed a possible threat from short?term exposure.
-In the spring of 1991, the IEPA completed a study that identified approximately 240 additional private wells with lower levels of contamination that may pose a health threat from long?term exposure.
-This summer, the USEPA will connect these additional homes to the Rockford public water supply system also.
+In the Spring of 1991, the Illinois EPA completed a study that identified approximately 240 additional private wells with lower levels of contamination that may pose a health threat from long-term exposure.
+This summer, U.S. EPA will connect these additional homes to the Rockford public water supply system also.
 Wells sampled are located between the Rock River and 24th Street in an area approximately bounded by Harrison Avenue and Sandy Hollow Road.
 Not all wells in this area, however, are contaminated.

 Where will the environmental investigation take place?